 Knowing that there is a God, all men must live according to His law.
 No one is a law unto himself.
 The heavenly bodies all move according to a law set down by God.
 And man, made in the image of God, as a thinking, willing creature, must live according to God's ethical, moral, spiritual law.
 In other words he must love God, and in that love serve Him day and night, He must glorify God by his works as well as by his words.

 And having fallen into sin man needs God's law to teach him how to serve and glorify the one true God of Whom the heavens speak.
 David therefore wrote in Psalm 19:7 , "The law of the Lord is perfect, converting the soul: the testimony of the Lord is sure making wise the simple."
 When man came from the hand of God in paradise, he did not see God's glory and did not glorify Him by his walk and words.
-But man fell and now needs to be converted and made wise in regard to Satan's lie and his own God-given calling.
+But man fell and now needs to be converted and made wise in regards to Satan's lie and his own God-given calling.
 And in His grace God has given us that perfect law.
 It shows us perfectly our calling; and it serves to make us perfect.

 Consider that the heavens declare the glory of God, because it is God Who is speaking through them.
 The same is true of His law.
 It is His law and He speaks through it.
 Therefore we can be sure that this law is perfect, making wise the simple, to give them souls that glorify God.